GerHobbelt/dat.gui/README.md

 ## MacroMan's extra features
+* Added hide/show methods to all Controllers (feature #93).
-* Delete button added onto preset menu
+* Delete button added to preset menu (feature #215).
-* hide/show methods on Controllers
+* Pass passive option to most event listeners to improve scroll performance (cleanup #193).

 See API.md for usage